Beginning and establishment:

 • In 2016, the Royal Decree No. (A / 133) dated 07/05/2016 was issued to abolish the Ministry of Water and Electricity and to amend the name of the Ministry of Agriculture to be the “Ministry of Environment, Water and Agriculture”, to which tasks and responsibilities related to water and environmental affairs were assigned.
 The Ministry now consists of the following directorates:

-• The Directorate of Planning and Development
+• The Deputy-Ministry for Planning and Institutional Excellence.

 The Ministry has given its attention to its administrative bodies in the regions, where the directorates of water has a total number of (14) with 140 units.
 There are also (13) general administrations for agriculture affairs with (12) directorates, (119) branches for agriculture affairs, (24) agricultural quarantines (plant and animal quarantines), the international equine quarantine station in Janadria and King Abdul Aziz Arabian Horses Center at Dirab, (13) veterinary units;(7) centers and units for agricultural researches, (13) centers and branches for fisheries affairs and researches, a national center for locusts control and migratory pests in Makkah, a center for the production of veterinary vaccines in Riyadh, (4) agricultural training centers, (8) laboratories for veterinary diagnosis and (6) National parks.
 In addition, there are 538 water dams with a production capacity of more than (5.6) billion, and the average daily consumption of water in the Kingdom is more than (8) million cubic meters.